 Many scholars argue that the divergence in state jurisprudence on this point can be understood as a doctrinal difference based on whether the courts relied on a ‘narrow’ or a ‘broad’ understanding of the public use requirement.
 However, it seems to me that state courts also had something important in common, namely a contextual approach that allowed them to recognize important functional differences between different kinds of private takings.

 A further exploration of this aspect must be left for future work.
-However, I would like to emphasise one particularly interesting strand of jurisprudence, developed by the Massachusetts state court during the 19th century.
-Here it was consistently held that private takings in mill act cases were justified because they were not takings at all, but compulsory arrangements for cooperation among owners.
-This resonates nicely with the overarching point made by Lehavi and Licht, as we are asked to reconceptualise a private taking by thinking of it as a form of incorporation that benefits the owners as a group.
+However, I would like to emphasize one particularly interesting strand of jurisprudence, developed by the Massachusetts state court during the 19th century.
+Here, it was consistently held that private takings in mill act cases were justified because they were not takings at all, but compulsory arrangements for cooperation among owners.
+This resonates nicely with the overarching point made by Lehavi and Licht, as we are asked to reconceptualize a private taking by thinking of it as a form of incorporation that benefits the owners as a group.

-Later case law and scholarship appears to have ignored or ridiculed this early move towards the incorporation perspective.
-For instance, Meidinger describes it as an “artful” argument used to justify a highly preferential treatment of the manufacturing industry in Massachusetts.
+Later case law and scholarship appears to have ignored or ridiculed this early move toward the incorporation perspective.
+For instance, Meidinger describes it as an ‘artful’ argument used to justify a highly preferential treatment of the manufacturing industry in Massachusetts.
 Indeed, there might well be some truth to this claim, which then serves to illustrate the challenges involved in setting up and maintaining an efficient and fair system based on an incorporation approach.

 I briefly return to this challenge towards the end of my article.
-For now, I focus on the conceptual premise and its main implication for the compensation issue, namely that compensation should normally be based on commercial values when property is taken for commercial development.
+For now, I focus on the conceptual premise and its main implication for the compensation issue, namely, that compensation should normally be based on commercial values when property is taken for commercial development.
 This idea appears to confront the no-scheme principle head on.

 The next section is devoted to discussing this seeming tension in more depth.
 I will argue that, contrary to appearances, it is in fact possible to justify benefit sharing in economic development cases in a way that is consistent with (one interpretation of) the no-scheme principle.
-To do this, I look to the UK, where recent case law on the no-scheme rule seems to suggest an interpretation that remains open, in principle, to sharing of commercial values.
+To do this, I look to the United Kingdom, where recent case law on the no-scheme rule seems to suggest an interpretation that remains open, in principle, to sharing of commercial values.

-The No-Scheme Principle
+12.3 The No-Scheme Principle